 - Facilitate in-country and regional level community and civil society mobilisation, organising, and consultations leading to strengthened inputs into the Strategy

 - Lead the development of a regional community and civil society positions statement on the topic

 ENGAGE!
 ENGAGE!
 ENGAGE!

-In the mean time, the Global Fund has recently launched a Strategy Open Consultation on its website, which will open until the end of 2020.
-The first round of input received by 1 September 2020 will be reviewed by the Global Fund Board’s Strategy Committee in October 2020, and the second round will inform the preparations and materials for the 6th Partnership Forums, which will convene from 02 February to 15 March 2021.
+The Global Fund has launched a Strategy Open Consultation on its website, which will open until the end of 2020.
+The first round of input received by 1 September 2020 was presented at the Global Fund Board’s Strategy Committee in October 2020, and the second round will inform the preparations and materials for the 6th Partnership Forums, which will convene from 02 February to 15 March 2021.

 APCASO, as the host of the Asia-Pacific CRG Platform in collaboration with the Global Fund Advocates Network – Asia-Pacific (GFAN AP) and regional networks, the Activists Coalition on TB – Asia Pacific (ACT!
 AP), Regional Malaria CSO Platform GMS, Asian Network of People who Use Drugs (ANPUD), the Asia Pacific Network of People Living with HIV (APN+), Asia Pacific Network of Sex Workers (APNSW), the Asia Pacific Transgender Network (APTN), the International Community of Women living with HIV (ICW) Asia Pacific, Youth LEAD, and Youth Voices Count recently convened a virtual regional community and civil society consultation to have the voices of communities heard and reflected in the new Global Fund Strategy.

 Watch this space as we update you on the status of the Asia-Pacific regional position statement that will be developed by the Engagement Team and the regional networks!